#445 - Colin, Carras and A Big Frozen Bag of Mince

 Do you want to see a picture?

-well when you see a thing saying if you get caught in a rip just float you just sort of imagine someone serenely floating on the water the first wave on this beach because the drop-off into depth is immediate, it's like, oh, you got no chance.
+You just sort of imagine someone serenely floating on the water.
+The first wave on this beach, because the drop-off into depth is immediate, it's like, oh, you got no chance.

 You are gone.